 If lucky you could also see some of the ships that slowly make their way into the shipyard ahead.

 Walk along with the place and you can visit some of the heritage buildings that have been converted into hotels.
 A Little more walking will take you to the food street that runs parallel to the beach.

 6. Willingdon Islands – Housing seaports and several industries in Kochi, this is a place to visit in the evenings.
 While in the past this island had a fully functional railway station, you can find it almost abandoned now.

 Having a car or bike is recommended to visit this place.
-A must visit here is the promenade that gives you a beautiful view of the Marine Drive.
+A must-visit here is the promenade that gives you a beautiful view of Marine Drive.